The Track & Field Organisation

-The Track & Field Organization is a London-based independent record label, founded in 1999 by Steven Drew, Paul Wright and Russel Duke.
+The Track & Field Organization was a London-based independent record label, founded in 1999 by Steven Drew, Paul Wright and Russel Duke.
+Originally a club night, Drew and Wright began booking bands, before progressing to starting a label.
 The label's first release was Kicker's "Said and Done" / "Chancifer" single, in April 2000, and The Tyde's debut album, Once, in March 2001.